Sandalmoth/magic-chiptuner/README.md

 though performance is not amazing (though maybe ok enough) and simpified rhythm to have no more than one note per calculated beat.

+_2020-11-29_
+Transpose and save files with sensible filename.
+Set the transposition to -12 -> +12 semitones, to ensure that there should be good data for most melodies.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.